Hi, I’m Yvonne.

 Share

 When you have gone through treatment there is a new language to learn.
 It is specific to those who have lived to tell the tale.
 No warriors here, but there is brutal honesty, motivation in spades and a sprinkling of humour to make those darkest moments a bit more bearable.
-A paid subscription gives you a bit more ROCK STAR status in that you can participate in the community, make comments and read the “fine print”.

-For the clinicians amongst us, this is where you will likely find an answer to something you had not considered with food, eating, cooking and in my case applying lipstick.
+For the clinicians amongst us, this is where you will likely find an answer to something you had not considered with food, eating, cooking and in my case, applying lipstick.

 You can also pay for a group at a discount - A group is 2 or more people.